Table of Contents

 Is blogging dead?
 NOT if you want a long-term strategy to get clients

 Yes, online advertising can get you visibility quickly.
 It can grow your email list with people who are potentially going to eventually buy from you one day.
 Maybe.
+They may have an interest in a topic or competitor of yours at one time.

 They will need a lot of encouragement to warm up to you (and that buyer’s journey timeframe is getting longer and longer!).

 Even after the “warming up” funnel, you will need to spend time overcoming objections because you’re trying to convince and motivate them that your product/program/service is the solution to their problem when you offer it.
+This is cool for you if you love overcoming sales objections.
+(It’s just not my style.)

-But, here’s how blogging is different.
+But, here’s how blogging is different and why it’s not dead.

 By publishing quality content that’s findable by search engines you have more sustainable visibility in the long run.
 It doesn’t rely on regular advertising fees to a cold demographic that likely will never buy from you.